Searching for a Former Clarity

 Searching for a Former Clarity is the third album by the Gainesville, Florida punk rock band Against Me!, produced by J. Robbins and released on September 6, 2005, by Fat Wreck Chords.
 Supported by singles and music videos for the songs "Don't Lose Touch" and "From Her Lips to God's Ears (The Energizer)", it was their first album to chart on the Billboard 200, reaching #114.
 It also reached #9 on Billboard's Top Independent Albums chart.
-Singer/guitarist Laura Jane Grace has described Searching for a Former Clarity as a concept album.
+Frontwoman Laura Jane Grace has described Searching for a Former Clarity as a concept album.